microsoft/FluidFramework/docs/content/docs/get-started/quick-start.md

 ### Installing Fluid Packages

-For this example we already have the necessary fluid packages in our package.json.
+For this example we already have the necessary Fluid packages in our package.json.
 Therefore, when you run `npm install`, they will be installed for you.
 However, if you wanted to start a new project on your own, available packages are labeled in the [Fluid API Section](https://fluidframework.com/apis/) of the documentation.
 To install your packages you can follow this format `npm i package-name` if you use `npm` or `yarn add package-name` if you use `yarn`.